Where is the museum located?

 What if I just want to visit the gift shop instead of the entire museum?

 That’s fine with us!
-The gift shop is open the same times that the museum is open, from 10 a.m. – 5 p.m.
-Tuesday – Saturday, and Noon – 5 p.m.
-Sunday and Monday.
-We sell all types of museum souvenirs and blues memorabilia inside the shop, including magnets, t-shirts, cups, guitar picks, keychains, and more.
+The gift shop is 7 days a week from 10am to 5pm.
+We sell all types of museum souvenirs and blues memorabilia inside the shop, including magnets, t-shirts, cups, guitar picks, key chains, and more.
 We also sell blues CDs and DVDs, as well as souvenirs pertaining exclusively to St. Louis.
-Call 314-925-0016 x403 for more info.
+Call 314-925-0016 x 403 for more info.

 Can I bring my snack/beverage into the Museum?